dereknovak/RB120-LS/study_guide.md

 "Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need."

-Encapsulation allows us to hide the state of an object from outside its resepctive class, exposing only the attributes and behaviors required by the users.
+Encapsulation allows us to hide the state of an object from outside its respective class, exposing only the attributes and behaviors required by the users.
 In Object Oriented Programming, this is primarily achieved through Method Access Control, which allows or restricts these properties by the  implementation of public, protected, or private methods.

 ### Method Access Control